Dripping Cavities

 by Bekim Hasaj & Valentina Gelain

-art exhibition
+exhibition project

 Dripping Cavities.
 Title that heralds in a whispered but vibrant vision the two works presented, evoking connections among their peculiarities.